Vladimir Tsyganko: Later life

 In June 1924, Universul daily described Tsyganko as linked to the Krestintern, claiming that his agenda was "the Bolshevization of Romanian peasantry start[ing] from Bessarabia."
 The same source noted that he was assisted in this by a Stanko Trifanoff, formerly a member of the Bulgarian Agrarian National Union.
 Later that year, Tsyganko became a founding figure of the Moldavian Autonomous Soviet Socialist Republic (MASSR), created on Soviet territory as a Bessarabian rump state; a notice published by the Romanian newspaper Cuvântul Poporului in November wrongly credited him as MASSR "president", and further claimed that Mikhail Frunze was organizing the Red Army in that part of Soviet Ukraine.
 In September 1926, Tsyganko was again at Odessa, where, together with Ivan Krivorukov, he issued a formal protest against Italy's recognition of the Bessarabian union with Romania, and therefore against her "passage into the anti-Soviet camp".

 In early 1929, Nikolai supported the Bessarabian regionalist platform for administrative reform (an initiative spearheaded by Erhan and Alexandru Mîță).
 He died some five years later, at age 52, while reading a book.
 On the 10th anniversary of the union in 1928, Vladimir was still being called upon by the Soviets to champion Bessarabian separatism.
 His and Alexandri's views were publicized in a special edition of Pravda of Moscow, alongside articles by exiled figures of the PCdR—Alexandru Dobrogeanu-Gherea—and by the Red-Army veteran Ion Dic Dicescu.
 Moving to Leningrad, he also fell back on his professional career.
 He served as deputy technical director of the State Institute for the Design of Metallurgical Plants, and was then head of the technical control department of the Magnitogorsk Iron and Steel Works.
 Nevertheless, in 1937 he was singled out as a political suspect by the Stalinist regime, at the height of the Great Purge.
 Arrested on November 29, he was sentenced to death on December 2 and executed shortly after, in January 1938.
+He continued to be appreciated in Soviet historiography during later decades: in 1984, Iacov Copanschi suggested that he had correctly represented the Bessarabian interests at Vienna.